 (-Sleep)+ work= loss of focus

 Maybe the worst effect of sleeplessness on work performance is the difficulty to focus.
-Especially when you have a day full of meetings and big decisions, the inability to concentrate properly can be highly problematic.
+Notably, when you have a day full of meetings and big decisions, the inability to concentrate properly can be highly problematic.
 As the National Sleep Foundation came to the conclusion that lack of sleep can lower or even diminish creativity, innovation as well as the skill of problem-solving.

 Tips to improve your quality of sleep

 Of course, this article could not end without some advice on how to improve your sleeping routine.
 Sometimes the small things are the ones that matter.
 For example, your environment should be ready to help you sleep.
 Check the temperature, noise levels, and lighting so that the conditions are as ideal as possible for you to relax and sleep.
 You can also prepare your body to go to sleep by having a warm bath, drinking warm chocolate, or eating a light snack (if hungry).
 A very important part of your sleep routine should also be to stay away from any kind of electronic device that can lead to higher awareness.
 Instead, dive into a book, pick up knitting, or just listen to relaxing music.

-So, to sum up, sleep and productivity are two parts of the same scale.
+To sum up, sleep and productivity are two parts of the same scale.
 When things on both sides are balanced, everything works like clockwork.
 However, work concerns, distractions, and personal issues can shut the door on sleep.
 Just remember that your sleepless self is not smarter, polite, or better at dealing with life.
-So, if you don’t have chronic sleeping issues, follow the tips above.
+Then, if you don’t have chronic sleeping issues, follow the tips above.
 If they actually help and you feel like taking a deep long sleep, don’t hesitate.
 Go for it!